Hiking Mastodon Peak from Cottonwood Campground in Joshua Tree

 Joshua Tree Park Entrance Fee

-In 2020 the Joshua Tree National Park entrance fee was $30 for those without a National Parks pass.
+In 2023 the Joshua Tree National Park entrance fee is $30 for those without a National Parks pass.
 The fee is charged per car (not per-person) and the pass is good for 7 days.
 If you love our parks as much as I do it is totally worth it to get a America the Beautiful annual pass.
 The annual pass is $80 and it can be used for national parks and national forests throughout the country.
+The annual pass can be purchased at REI and it allows you to breeze through the park entrance.

 The park and campgrounds are open 24/7, 365-days a year so you can come and go as you please.
 If you pass through one of the park’s five entrance stations when it is closed know that you may need to pay on your way out of the park.